 below for some browser-specific examples.

-Use the Download button to save the .swf file for offline use in a browser.
+Use the Download button to save the .swf file for offline use.

 If you are using an offline version, you will need to download newer versions as they become available.

-If you are unable to use a browser to run a mathies tool, consider using a different browser or installing the application
+If you are unable to use a browser or the stand-alone Flash Player to run a mathies tool, consider using a different browser or installing the application

 (see next section).